 Which months do we fly?

-Our main flying season is from April to October.
+We fly all year round, although our main flying season is from April to October.
 Morning flights are available during the week and at weekends, weather permitting and subject to availability.

 What time of day do we fly?